kingwingfly/burnxp/README.md

 Features:
-- Sort pictures by comparing one by one (clever data structure and algorithm are used to guarantee total order and O(nlogn) complexity)
-- L/R/U/D arrow keys for better/worse/much better/much worse
-- Sort, score and group pictures in json format
-- The user input will be cached so that user can continue from where he/she left off
 - `tagger pick` subcommand can help pick the images to be tagged **(super fast image viewer in terminal)**
+- `tagger tag` subcommand to label pictures
-- `tagger divide` subcommand can help divide the images into train-set and valid-set
+- `tagger divide` subcommand can help divide the images into train-set and valid-set, an efficient solver to balance labels and compute weight
-- `tagger observe` subcommand can help observe the distribution of scores
+- `tagger observe` subcommand can help observe the distribution of labels

 ## Trainer